 Term life insurance is provided for all Benefited employees from the date of hire through the date employment ends.
 The amount of the insurance is based on your classification.
 Please refer to the following schedule:

 Classification Coverage

-Manager \$50,000
+Exempt \$50,000

-Regular employees \$25,000
+Non-Exempt \$25,000

 Additional Life Insurance